DNotesCoin/DNotes2.0/doc/README_windows.txt

 -----
 Stratis is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, PPCoin NovaCoin, and Stratis, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.